Home > Cupcakes > Small Batch Peanut Butter Cupcakes

 • Baking Powder & Salt – To give the cupcakes the perfect rise.
 And salt will balance and enhance all the flavors.

-• Milk – I use 2% milk, but whole milk or even dairy free milk will work.
+• Milk – I use 2% milk, but whole milk or even dairy-free milk will work.

-• Egg White – I find the egg white gives the peanut butter cupcakes a light and airy crumb – much like my small batch lemon cupcakes.
+• Egg White – I find the egg white gives the peanut butter cupcakes a light and airy crumb – much like my small batch of lemon cupcakes.

 • Sour Cream – Sour cream will add moisture and soft texture to the cupcakes.
 My recommendation is full-fat to achieve the desired results.